ramnezer/herodium-auto-security-system/README.md

 ##########################################################

-To monitor the tool make sure htop is installed
+To monitor the controller make sure htop is installed

 $ sudo apt-get install htop